-Figure~\ref{fig:FS}d shows the computed Raman response in the $A_{1g}$ channel in the presence ($\delta = 0.2 t$) and absence ($\delta=0$) of a DW, respectively.
+Figure~\ref{fig:FS}d shows the computed Raman response in the $A_{1g}$ channel in the presence ($\delta = 0.2 t$) and absence ($\delta=0$) of a DW.
 A pronounced peak emerges around 910\,cm$^{-1}$ when the DW is present.
-The $B_{1g}$ response exhibits qualitatively similar behavior, with a DW-induced peak near 910\,cm$^{-1}$ of comparable intensity, albeit with a distinct lineshape (Fig.~\ref{fig:FS}e).
-Considering a simplified fourfold symmetric in-plane geometry of La$_4$Ni$_3$O$_{10}$, with the principal axes aligned along the Ni--O--Ni bond directions rather than the monoclinic setting shown in Fig.~\ref{fig:1}b, the $A_{1g}$ and $B_{1g}$ channels correspond to the $xx - x'y'$ and $xy$ polarization configurations in Fig.~\ref{fig:5}, respectively.
-The corresponding Raman data are overlaid in Fig.~\ref{fig:FS}d,e showing good agreement with the calculated responses.
+The $B_{1g}$ response exhibits qualitatively similar behavior, with a DW-induced peak of comparable intensity, albeit with a distinct lineshape (Fig.~\ref{fig:FS}e).
+Considering a simplified fourfold symmetric in-plane geometry of La$_4$Ni$_3$O$_{10}$, with the principal axes aligned along the Ni--O--Ni bond directions rather than the monoclinic setting in Fig.~\ref{fig:1}b, the $A_{1g}$ and $B_{1g}$ channels correspond to the $x'x' - xy$ and $x'y'$ polarization configurations in Fig.~\ref{fig:5}, respectively.
+The corresponding Raman data, overlaid in Figs.~\ref{fig:FS}d,e, show good agreement with the calculated responses.

-Notably, in absence of a DW term in our model, the computed Raman response does not exhibit a peak near 910\,cm$^{-1}$ in either the $A_{1g}$ or $B_{1g}$ channel in Fig.~\ref{fig:FS}d,e.
+The computed Raman response in the absence of a DW term does not exhibit a peak near 910\,cm$^{-1}$ in either the $A_{1g}$ or $B_{1g}$ channel in Figs.~\ref{fig:FS}d,e.
 Instead, only a broad onset with spectral weight from interband transitions appears around 1140\,cm$^{-1}$.
 Given the values of $\Delta_\mathrm{cf}$, $t$, and $\delta$ used in our model calculation, a DW gap of $\Delta_\mathrm{DW} = 56$\,meV follows, thus strongly suggesting that the experimentally observed feature around 910\,cm$^{-1}$ ($\approx 114$\,meV) originates from the DW and that the gap magnitude of La$_4$Ni$_3$O$_{10}$ is $2\Delta_\mathrm{DW} \approx 114$\,meV.

-In our minimal model, we have not included second-nearest-neighbor hopping $t'$, which is much smaller than nearest-neighbor hopping $t$ in La$_4$Ni$_3$O$_{10}$.
-The $B_{2g}$ Raman vertex, which scales with $t'^2$, is therefore vanishingly small, and a computed $2\Delta_{\mathrm{DW}}$ peak is expected to be minor in the $B_{2g}$ channel, which is consistent with the relatively faint temperature-dependent effects observed for electronic Raman scattering in $x'y'$ polarization in Fig.~\ref{fig:5}d.
+In our minimal model, we neglect second-nearest-neighbor hopping $t'$, which is much smaller than nearest-neighbor hopping $t$ in La$_4$Ni$_3$O$_{10}$.
+The $B_{2g}$ Raman vertex, which scales with $t'^2$, is therefore vanishingly small, and a computed $2\Delta_{\mathrm{DW}}$ peak is expected to be minor in the $B_{2g}$ channel, consistent with the faint temperature-dependent effects observed for electronic Raman scattering in $xy$ polarization in Fig.~\ref{fig:5}d.